 Cirencester has the remains of one of the largest Roman amphitheatres in Britain

 Originally a cavalry base, Corinium grew in stature to become a flourishing commercial centre for the wool trade.
-In the 3rd century, the town was only surpassed by Londinium, or modern London, in importance and status.
-Its wealth continued to grow and by the 4th century it is likely to have been the base of a Roman provincial governor making it a highly desirable place to live.
+In the third century, the town was only surpassed by Londinium (London) in importance and status.
+Its wealth continued to grow and by the foutth century it is likely to have been the base of a Roman provincial governor, making it a highly desirable place to live.

 The site of many rich villa estates, Corinium also became one of the leading mosaic centres in Roman Britain, as citizens displayed their status through the commission of elaborate mosaics depicting religious and mythological designs.

 Roman sites are widespread across England and Wales and extend into southern Scotland.
 With more than 200 different sites - including towns, forts and fortresses and villas - we are never far away from a relic of this important part of our history.

 The Roman road pattern, emanating from the capital, Londinium, is replicated today in the routes of our modern motorways.
 This is hardly surprising as a number of Britain’s cities, such as York and Lincoln, have Roman origins.
 Other towns of great importance in Roman times, such as Bury St Edmunds and Buxton, exist today as lively market towns.